The Order’s aims ar

 The Order is subdivided into Lieutenancies, which in turn are divided into Sections.
 If appropriate, the Sections may be further divided into Delegations.

-The Lieutenant, Section Heads and Delegates (responsible for the Delegations) are accompanied by a parallel ecclesiastical organization consisting of Section and Delegation Priors.
+The Lieutenant, Section Presidents and Delegates (responsible for the Delegations) are accompanied by a parallel ecclesiastic organization consisting of Section and Delegation Priors.

 All these roles are functional, involving administrative responsibilities; they are not honorary titles.
 The term of office is four years, which may be renewed, subject always to the holder carrying out his/her tasks correctly and effectively.